Gesture System

 },

-Nested gesture components of the same type, when the inner gesture recognition, the outer gesture components will not be recognized.
+Embedding the same type of gesture component, when the gesture in the inner layer is recognized, the gesture component in the outer layer will not be recognized.

 <vertical-drag-gesture-handler tag="outer">